FREE TICK TESTING!

 How to send ticks to our lab?

-1. Put the ticks (dead/alive) in a Ziploc (or similar) bag with a piece of moist tissue paper or grass.
+1. Put the ticks (preferably collected in the last 48 hours) in a Ziploc (or similar) bag with a piece of moist tissue paper or grass.

 2. Place the zip-lock bag in an envelope with the following information: